Working ON Your Business, Not IN it!

 See the vision as a roadmap, and then drive toward it:

-If you don't tell people about what you do, why you do it, how it will help them, then it’s like you are shooting ducks in the dark.
-As a business owner, you need to get from point A to point Z, successfully, so there has to be a strategy and you have to see where you are going to achieve this.
+If you don't tell people about what you do, why you do it, how it will help them, then it’s like you are shooting ducks in the dark with a blindfold on.
+As an owner, you need to get from point A to point Z, successfully, so there has to be a strategy and you have to see where you are going to achieve this.
 Nobody gets into their car, puts on a blindfold and starts driving down the road!

 Use Social Media to Get More for Your Marketing Buck: